qaz957/Predicting_AQI_with_Economics/README.md

 - This classifier has been used as our initial attempt at determining if a classification method can be used for our binned categorical values.

-- The final Accuracy scores vary from ~78-90% which is a considerable improvement from our previous model.
+- The final Accuracy scores vary from ~78-90% which is a considerable improvement from the previous model.

-- Additional evaluation metrics (Precision, Recall, F1 Score) are included.
+- Additional evaluation metrics (Precision, Recall, F1 Score) are included to evaluate the utility of the classification method.

+Improvement of Decision Tree Model:

 - Future work for this project could include the use of ensemble methods (bagging and boosting) to improve the model's predictive power.

+- Additionally, tree pruning can be used to remove the furthest down leaves and branches sequentially to check for any increase in the evaluation metrics.

 ### Dashboard